crossorigin="anonymous">

 Wearing Position

-The ring’s sensors work optimally when the ring is worn properly, typically with the sensor bumps facing the palm side of your finger.
+The ring’s sensors work optimally when worn properly, typically with the sensor bumps facing the palm side of your finger.
 Incorrect or loose placement can skew motion detection and reduce step counting accuracy.

 Activity Type